ember-fastboot/ember-cli-fastboot/README.md

 ember install ember-cli-fastboot
 ```

-In order to get FastBoot working, you will first need to do the
+In order to get FastBoot working, you will first need to enable Ember Canary:
-following:

-* Install Ember Canary and enable HTMLbars
-* Set the router's location to NoneLocation

-#### Install Ember Canary and Enable HTMLbars

-To enable Ember canary and HTMLbars, run the following commands:

 ```
 rm -rf bower_components